batuhanergor/cs337/readme.txt

 	python gg_api.py
 2. This will call the pre_ceremony() function, followed by main()
 	- pre_ceremony() runs get_winner() for each available year,
-	  writing the winners to a respective json file
+	  writing the winners to a respective json file (if it does not already exist)
  	- this is because get_presenters() makes use of the winners to remove winners from the list of possible presenters. get_presenters() often returns the winner rather than the